neovimhaskell/haskell-vim/README.md

           -- hs-source-dirs:
           default-language:    Haskell2010

 * `CabalAddLibrary`: Adds a new library section to the end of your cabal file.
-Prompts you for library name.

-        library name
+        library
           -- ghc-options:
           -- other-modules:
           -- other-extensions: